SphereCraft/TechHealth_Inc/README.md

 app in the bin directory, could also create issues down the line.
 I'm thinking a complete restructure and create a file explicitly for the creation of the user names, then a function to call those names to a main IAM file before being referenced in a main file in the lib folder.
 This will keep things clean and allow the main app file in bin to be just for set up.
 This will require a whole new structure and even new coding practices.
-As learning this will help in the long term to be more secure, cleaner and more organised
+As learning this will help in the long term to be more secure, cleaner and more organised.

+# Creating Constructs

+Now that the infrastructure for the IAM is created, I will be creating a CDK stack for the main app.
+The VPC is currently created in the lib/constructs/vpc_stack.ts file.
+I will be creating a CDK stack for the S3 bucket and RDS.
+I will also be creating a CDK stack for the EC2 instance and connecting the RDS to the S3 bucket.